Question: What causes left or right ovary pain during period?

 3. You have endometriosis

 Blood now flows through your fallopian tubes into your ovaries and abdomen.
-Symptoms you will experience are
+These implants can swell and bleed with each cycle and cause inflammation and pain.

-• A sharp lower, right or left tummy pain
+A sharp lower, right or left tummy pain

-• Heavy bleeding during your periods
+Heavy bleeding during your periods

-• Pain after sexual intercourse
+Pain after sexual intercourse

-• Back pain
+Back pain

 4. Adenomyosis

-Unlike endometriosis where endometrial cell are found in other parts of the body, women with adenomyosis will have endometrial tissues located within the uterine muscle
+Unlike endometriosis where endometrial cell are found in other parts of the body, women with adenomyosis will have endometrial tissues located within the uterine muscle.

 If you’ve had a D & C, myomectomy (fibroid removal) or operation to deliver your baby in the past (caesarian section), severe pain during menstruation may be due to adenomyosis.